Table of Contents

 currency = Currency('YOUR_API_KEY')

-Fetching Live Currency Rates With Python
+Retrieving Live Rates in Python

 Now the fun part begins.
 Let's retrieve live currency rates with the following method: